womenbuildweb3/30daysofweb3.xyz/curriculum/es/5-building-your-frontend/7-finishing-event-page.md

-# Finishing the Create Event Page
+# Finishing the Create Event Page ESPANOL

 At the top of the `create-event` page, import the `connectButton` from RainbowKit, `useAccount` from wagmi, and the `Alert` component.